JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 ![step55](./steps/step55.png)

-I already have the IAM policy file, you can take it directly from my repository placed under the EKS directory, simply I will copy and paste the JSON.
+I already have the IAM policy file, you can take it directly from my repository placed under the EKS directory.
+I will copy and paste the JSON.

 **eks/utils/iam-policy.json**